plenigo/plenigo.github.io/pages/custom_integration/external_user_management_java.md

 # External user management

-It is possible to use your own registration and login process and only login users into plenigo via so called “Login Tokens”.
+It is possible to use your own registration and login process and only login users into plenigo via so called “Login Token”.
 Therefore you have to register the user into the plenigo system.
 After that you have to create a Login Token to indicate a successful login.

 * [Register an external user ?](https://plenigo.github.io/external_user_management_java#register-an-external-user)
 * [Create a Login Token for an external user ? ](https://plenigo.github.io/external_user_management_java#create-login-token)